tbarak/spark-dynamodb/README.md

 - `readPartitions` number of partitions to split the initial RDD when loading the data into Spark.
 Defaults to the size of the DynamoDB table divided into chunks of `maxPartitionBytes`
 - `maxPartitionBytes` the maximum size of a single input partition.
 Default 128 MB
-- `defaultParallelism` the number of input partitions that can be read from DynamoDB simultaneously.
-Defaults to `sparkContext.defaultParallelism`
+- `defaultParallelism` the number of input partitions that can be read from or written to DynamoDB simultaneously.
+Read/write throughput will be limited by dividing it by this number.
+Set this to the number of CPU cores in your Spark job.
+Defaults to the value of `SparkContext#defaultParallelism`.
 - `targetCapacity` fraction of provisioned read capacity on the table (or index) to consume for reading, enforced by a rate limiter.
 Default 1 (i.e. 100% capacity).
 - `stronglyConsistentReads` whether or not to use strongly consistent reads.
 Default false.